Legoburner73/PMChannels/README.md

 # PMChannels
-A unnoffical channels plugin for PocketMiners
+A unnoffical channels plugin for PocketMiners.

+# List of channels
+rp1
+rp2
+rp3
+staffchannel